philbu/bashhell/README.md

 # The idea

-First of all, let me explain.
-With each basic command, we expect a behavior.
-This .bashrc is should break this pattern and make a system basically unusable.
+This .bashrc is should break the expected behaviour of basic linux commands and make a system unusable.

 # cd

-1. 'cd'
+## `cd`

+### Expected behaviour

+If no directory operand is given and the HOME environment variable is set to a non-empty value, the  cd  utility  shall behave as if the directory named in the HOME environment variable was specified as the directory operand.

+### Wrong behaviour

+If no directory operand is given, the cd utility shall behave as if a seemingly random directory was specified as the directory operand.

+## `cd ..`